raven6724/decodedscents/WORKER_PROTOCOLS.md

 #### 11.5.10 Scope limitations

+**This section governs which affiliate programmes we can use.
+It does not govern which fragrances we are allowed to cover.** That distinction matters and has already been misread once.

+A fragrance with no US retailer still earns a database entry if the research supports it.
+It ships Fragrantica-only with a plain-language availability note in the description — exactly the honest empty state §11.5.3's fallback ladder was written for.
+Withholding a true finding because *we* cannot monetise it inverts the site's purpose, and the site publishes in Spanish as well as English, so a meaningful share of readers are not buying from US retailers anyway.

+**Worked case (2026-07-30):** Mykonos Inception was researched at roughly 90% against LV Imagination on the strength of an owner-of-both review, but the only retail found was Indonesian eBay sellers and a sold-out BeautyHouse listing.
+The first instinct was to exclude it on §11.5.10 grounds.
+That was wrong.
+It qualifies editorially; it simply ships without a buy button and with a note saying so.

+**Availability notes go in the description as prose**, not as a schema field.
+Two cases so far is not enough to design a field around — see §12.13 on the FAMILIES map for why that matters.
+Revisit at four or five.

 - **US Amazon only.** International Amazon accounts are not currently supported by the DecodedScents affiliate setup.
 - **Rakuten/FragranceNet US only.** Same as above.
 - **Perfumania and Shop Simon US only.** Same as above.